kubernetes/kubernetes/docs/proposals/flexvolume-api.md

 # Flex Volume API Proposal
 ## Abstract
 The goal of this proposal is to extend and enhance the existing flex volume storage plugin model (#13840).
-It bridges the gap with existing in-tree plugins and defines a stable api.
+It bridges the gap with existing in-tree plugins and defines a stable API.

 ## Background:
 The existing flex volume plugin enables administrators/vendors to create out-of-tree volume plugins, i.e., plugins which do not reside in Kubernetes project.
 But, it has the following gaps:
 * It lacks support for the latest enhancements to in-tree plugins like dynamic provisioning and centralized attach-detach controller
-* It does not define a stable driver api for administrators/vendors to work with.
+* It does not define a stable driver API for administrators/vendors to work with.
 * The current flex volume plugin deployment model is not suitable for environments like GCE & CoreOS, where access to the root file system is restricted.
 And in other environments the overall user experience is poor, as it requires manual installation of the plugin on every node and restart of kubelets & controller manager.
 This issue is covered in detail in another PR #32550.

 ### Goals: